Break In a New PC with Seamless Data Migration

 Congratulations, you got a new computer.
 Whether it’s a graduation present or the perk of a new job, the device gives you a clean slate.
 But what about all the documents, settings and applications stuck on your old machine?

-Here are a few tips for safely moving data and configurations from an old PC to a new one.
+Here are a few tips for safely moving files, best data migration software and configurations from an old PC to a new one.

 Archive files you don’t need

 New PCs present opportunities to de-clutter and organize all the files users haven’t touched for years.
 “Consider archiving them instead of putting them on your new machine,” software analyst Jill Duffy writes in PC Magazine.
 “Seeing as you've got that clean slate of a new computer, why not keep it clean?”
 Duffy recommends archiving any files older than three years.

 When it’s time to migrate, the first—and arguably most important—step is to back up the old computer, Acronis Fellow Joel Berman says.
 Image-based backup lets users copy the operating system and all the data that’s associated with it, including the system state, and application configurations.

 It’s also important to back up the new computer.
 After users go through the setup process, entering their names and connecting to Wi-Fi, they should complete a backup of the new machine before they’ve loaded anything onto it, Berman says.
 For both the new and old PCs, users should back up to an external hard drive.
 “If you choose an internal drive as the backup destination, and that drive is damaged or destroyed, your data may be unrecoverable,” Berman says.

 Scenario 1: Keep everything the same

 If users want to keep everything the same between their PCs, they’ll need to use a product like Acronis True Image Premium to do a bare-metal restore from the backup on their old PC to their brand new one.
 “At that point your new machine will look exactly like your old machine,” Berman says.
 “It will be completely the same except you’re on brand new, faster, lighter, better hardware.”